mkGerber/PetRecognition/readme.md

         pip install matplotlib
     6. Install jupyter in the venv using the following command: pip install jupyter
+    7. Install numpy in the venv using the following command: pip install numpy
+    8. Install pandas in the venv using the following command: pip install pandas
-    7. Install tensorflow in the venv using the following command: pip install tensorflow
+    9. Install tensorflow in the venv using the following command: pip install tensorflow
-    8. Install the jupyter kernel editor using the following command: pip install ipykernel
+    10. Install the jupyter kernel editor using the following command: pip install ipykernel
-    9. Add the venv as a kernel for your version of jupyter, type in your password when prompted using the following command: sudo python -m ipykernel install --name=venv --display-name "Python (venv)"
+    11. Add the venv as a kernel for your version of jupyter, type in your password when prompted using the following command: sudo python -m ipykernel install --name=venv --display-name "Python (venv)"
-    10. Open jupyter notebooks and then change your current kernel to Python (venv) using the following command: jupyter notebook
+    12. Open jupyter notebooks and then change your current kernel to Python (venv) using the following command: jupyter notebook

 # NOTE: Always deactivate your venv after using with the following command: